 Are you an unwitting tax evader?
 I only ask because quite a few investors seem unaware that fund accumulation units attract income tax on dividends just as much their more transparent ‘income unit’ cousins.

-In other words, you owe income tax on dividend income unless:
+In other words, you owe income tax even on ‘accumulated’ income unless:

 The taxman cometh

-Worse still, some investors are no doubt paying tax twice when it comes to their capital gains tax bill!
+Some investors are likely paying tax twice when it comes to their capital gains tax bill on accumulating funds.

 Of course, you can only make those deductions if you’ve been meticulously recording the dividend distributions that dropped in to your accumulation funds over the years.

 The problem is accumulation unit distributions are more stealthy than income unit payouts.
 You don’t get to do a little dance every time those divis turn up in your trading account.